-Foreign currency items denominated in USD, CNY and AUD account for the major volume hedged by forwards.
+Foreign currency items were primarily hedged in USD, CNY, USD, SEK and CHF.
 The terms to maturity of the derivatives used are mostly one to two years.

-Any exchange rate losses or gains that are later offset by corresponding hedge transactions are accrued in other assets in the amount of \in 763 thousand and in other provisions in the amount of \in 367 thousand.
+Any exchange rate losses or gains that are later offset by corresponding hedge transactions are accrued in other assets in the amount of \notin 715 thousand and in other provisions in the amount of \notin 209 thousand.